bekircbc/bekircbc/README.md

 ## Hi, I am a MERN Stack Developer 👩‍💻

-🔭 I am open for a full-time Full Stack Developer job.
+🔭 I am open for a full-time Full Stack Developer job..

-🌱 I like to build websites and web applications in JavaScript, React to solve real Business problems.
+🌱 I like to build websites and web applications in JavaScript, React, Nodejs, Mongodb, Express and Angular..

 💬 Ask me about my codes.
 If you are willing to learn, feel free to ask..

 👯 I am always willing to learn new Technologies.
 In future, I want to learn Python for datascience and machine learning..

-😄 My Portfolio Codes are Bankapp, Sabopay, MeetupGetup, Teknoza (E-Shop).
+😄 My Portfolio Codes are Bankapp, Sabopay, MeetupGetup, Teknoza (E-Shop)..

 📫 My Focus is backend.
 I write a backend for Teknoza project.
-I want to add MySQL and PosgresQL dataase for his project.
+I want to add MySQL and PosgresQL database for his project..

 ---